 The demand for leather rose.
 Cost took precedence over quality and the most heavily discounted products sold the fastest.
 In this world of instant gratification and ‘value’ for money, most 'real' leather goods started being made with the lowest grade of leather (split leather), and that too, with poor production techniques.

-And so, as more and more cheap leather goods flooded the market, the label ‘genuine leather’ has become diluted over the years.
+As more and more cheap leather goods have started flooding the market, the label ‘genuine leather’ has become diluted over the years.

 UNDERSTANDING GRADES OF LEATHER

 To know the difference between quality leather and the rest, let’s dive a bit deeper.
 There are two basic grades of leather — full grain leather and split leather — irrespective of which animal the hide comes from.